Orville Lloyd Douglas

 Orville Lloyd Douglas (born September 26, 1976) is a Canadian essayist, poet and writer.

 Biography

-Orville Lloyd Douglas was born in Toronto, Ontario to Jamaican parents.
+Orville Lloyd Douglas was born in Toronto, Ontario to Jamaican parents Lloyd & Hyacinth Yvonne Douglas.
+His mother died from cancer June 26, 2026 in Brampton Ontario.

 He graduated from York University with two Bachelor of Arts degrees.
 He completed his first Bachelor's degree in History and the second bachelor's degree with honours in Sexuality Studies.

 Writing

 Douglas' work focuses on the tensions and intersections of race, gender, class and sexuality.
 He has contributed to several Canadian and international publications, including CBC News, The Hill, Film International, TheRoot.com, Washington Blade, The Guardian, ColorLines, Word Magazine, The New Zealand Herald, Georgia Straight, The Toronto Star, Xtra!, NOW, Library Journal and The Philadelphia Inquirer.

 Poetry

 Douglas' poetry has been featured in The Maple Tree Supplement, Wilderness House Literary Review, SNR Review, The Vermilion Literary Project, Pedestal Magazine.
 His poetry has also appeared in the Seminal (2007), the first anthology of gay male Canadian poetry, published by Arsenal Pulp Press.
 His verse has also been featured in The Venomed Kissed, an Incarnate Muse Press anthology exploring issues of childhood emotional and psychological abuse.

 Douglas' first collected volume of poetry, You Don't Know Me, was published by TSAR Publications.
 It is no longer in print.
 The book explored many polemical issues such as death, drug abuse, male prostitution, suicidal idealization, suicide, depression, identity, love, homophobia in Caribbean culture, and gay racism.

 Douglas' second poetry volume, Under My Skin, was published by Guernica Editions on May 15, 2014.